If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 47).
 Sending a lot of emails in a very short period of time on a new domain

 This is a typical signature of a Spammer.
 Also, a new domain (read: business) cannot build a big email list organically overnight.
 So, if you try sending, say, a million emails over a brand new domain, most of them will go right into SPAM + the domain reputation will take a hit and you would see that domain getting added to a variety of domain blacklists.

 48).
 Frequent changes in the email sending domain

-This behavior again mimics the behavior of a Spammer.
+This behavior again mimics the signature of a Spammer.
 Avoid changing your From Domain frequently for the purpose of improving email deliverability.
 SPAM filters know what all domains have been used to send emails for a business (the marketing domain, that is).
 If your older domains have a poor reputation they have high reason to believe that you will continue that behavior with the name domain as well.

 Email providers don't talk about it openly but we have seen email engagement to be really important in getting good email opens.
 Also, this entire topic is contextual in nature.
 For example - your emails might start landing in SPAM for a user who has not interacted your last 10 emails but for a user who has opened 3 out of last 10, the emails will still reach the inbox.
 But, if a majority of your users don't open your email, email providers have a strong reason to believe that the emails from this domain are no longer adding value.

 Here are the behaviors that result in a bad email engagement: